uncw-library/digitalmeasures-scripts/README.md

     jupyter notebooks for investigating the DM output
 - output/
     non-git-committed folder holding output of app/xml_to_turtle.py
-    you can import the userdata.ttl turtle file into Vivo
+    output/turtles/userdata.ttl is the Vivo datafile

 #### Files that support all approaches